c6o/docs/content/concepts/applications.md

 ### Containerized Image

 A container image represents binary data that encapsulates your application and all its software dependencies.
 CodeZero supports any containerized technology that Kubernetes supports (for example: Docker, containerd, CRI-O).
-However, for simplicity, we will focus our documentationa and support on applications using Docker and published to Docker Hub.
+However, for simplicity, we will focus our documentation and support on applications using Docker and published to Docker Hub.

 > [!NOTE]
 > Checkout the [Hello World Guide](../guides/hello-world) for an example of creating an application from scratch and publishing through Docker Hub.